Strike and Dip FAQ

 How are my emailed or saved notes formatted?

-Your notes saved in a comma-delimited (.cvs) file.
-In order, the columns are for locality name, latitude, longitude, date, time, measurement, and notes.
-Comma-delimited files are plain text files that can be opened by most applications, including word processors, text editors, spreadsheets, and more sophisticated data analysis programs.
-Most will format these correctly, but if you have returns in your notes field, some programs (like some versions of Excel) will not correctly parse your notes, so you may have a minor amount of cleanup to do once you've imported your file.
+Your notes are saved in a comma-delimited (.cvs) file, with columns for locality name, latitude, longitude, date, time, measurement, and notes.
+Comma-delimited files can be opened by most applications, including word processors, text editors, spreadsheets, and more sophisticated data analysis programs.
+Most will format these correctly, but if you have returns in your notes field, some programs (like some versions of Excel) will not correctly parse your notes, so you may have some cleanup to do after you’ve imported your file.

 Why do I sometimes get odd bearings or strikes?

-Bearings and strike use the iPhone’s internal magnetometer, an electronic chip that measures the Earth's magnetic field.
-This magnetometer is very sensitive to magnetic objects, such as your hammer, a nearby metal pencil, or anything giving off an electrical field.
-When you make a measurement, be sure that all extraneous sources of magnetic fields are kept at a distance.
-I’ve found Strike and Dip to give generally accurate readings, but I also find I need to be mindful of metal objects like my hammer, clipboard, or mechanical pencil.
+Bearings and strike use the device’s internal magnetometer, an electronic chip that measures the Earth’s magnetic field.
+This magnetometer is sensitive to magnetic objects or anything that makes an electrical field.
+When you make a measurement, be sure that anything with a magnetic field is kept at a distance.
+I’ve found Strike and Dip to give generally accurate readings, but I need to be mindful of metal objects, especially my hammer and clipboard, even metal mechanical pencils.

-When my iPhone is on a flat and level surface, why isn’t the dip zero?
+When my device is on a flat and level surface, why isn’t the dip zero?

-Sometimes the accelerometer chip in the iPhone is not mounted exactly level.
-If you’re sure your phone is laying flat on a level surface, you need to calibrate the level for your iPhone.
-Go to the settings page and press the Calibrate button, which will correct the leveling readings for your iPhone.
-In some cases, it may be necessary to calibrate your phone more than once to get a zero reading.
+Sometimes the accelerometer chip inside your device is not mounted exactly level.
+If your device is laying flat on a level surface, and your dip isn’t zero, you need to calibrate your device.
+Go to the Strike and Dip tab, tap the gear symbol, then tap the Calibrate button, which will correct the leveling readings for your device.
+Rarely, it may be necessary to calibrate your device more than once to get a zero reading.

 Can you explain the three strike formats?

 Strike and Dip offers three ways to record direction when recording dip.
-The first, which used to be the only way Strike and Dip recorded it, is the right-hand rule.
-It works like this: if you’re right arm is extending and pointing in the dip direction, the direction you are facing is strike.
+The first is the right-hand rule: if you stand with your right arm raised at your side, pointing in the direction of dip, you will be facing the strike direction.
 In other words, the direction of dip is always 90° clockwise from strike.
-The north-half rule just uses whichever end of the compass is in the north half of the compass: in other words, strike will always be within 90° clockwise or counter-clockwise of north.
+The north-half rule uses whichever end of the compass is in the north half of the compass: in other words, strike will always be within 90° clockwise or counter-clockwise of north.
 In the north-half rule, strike will always be between 0° and 90° or 270° and 360°.
-The dip-direction rule is perhaps the easiest: instead of recording strike, both the direction downdip and the amount of dip are recorded.
+The dip-direction rule is the easiest: the direction in which the rocks dip is recorded.

-The iPhone uses a built-in GPS chip to determine its position.
-Like all GPS devices, the accuracy of the reading depends on having a clear and unobstructed view of the sky.
-If you're inside, next to a tall cliff, or in a forest, you may not get a good reading.
+The iPhone and iPad use a built-in GPS chip to determine position.
+Like all GPS devices, its accuracy depends on having a clear and unobstructed view of the sky.
+If you’re inside in a building, or next to a tall cliff, or in a dense forest, you may not get a good reading.
 GPS receivers also require the GPS satellites to be in a good configuration to triangulate your position.
-Sometimes, few satellites may be overhead, or all the satellites may be aligned.
-In cases like this, there’s not much you can do to get a better position than to wait for the configuration to change - and that’s true for all GPS devices.
+Rarely, few satellites may be overhead, or all the satellites may be aligned.
+When this happens, all you can do is wait for the configuration to change - and that’s true for all GPS devices.